|

 directed by Michael Hayes

-While the Doctor has a rest, Romana finds the fourth segment of the Key to
+While the Doctor relaxes, Romana finds the fourth segment of the Key To

-Time on Tara, only to be kidnapped by the villainous Count Grendel.
-It
+Time on the planet Tara.
+She is then kidnapped by the villainous Count

 |